Towards Multi-Agent Reinforcement Learning using Quantum Boltzmann Machines: Preliminaries

 \subsection{Boltzmann Machines}

 The structure of a Boltzmann machine (BM) \cite{ackley85} is similar to Hopfield networks and can be described as a stochastic energy-based neural network.
 A traditional BM consists of a set of visible nodes $V$ and a set of hidden nodes $H$, where every node represents a binary random variable.
 The binary nodes are connected through real-valued, bidirected, weighted edges of the underlying undirected graph.
-The global energy configuration, which we aim to minimize, is given by the energy level of Hopfield networks:

-, with $v_i$ as the visible nodes, $h_j$ as the hidden nodes and weights $w$.
-Clamped BMs fix the assignment of the visible binary variables $v$.
-The visible nodes are removed from the underlying graph and contribute as constant coefficients to the associated energy.
-The formula therefore changes as follows:
+The global energy configuration is generally given by the energy level of Hopfield networks.
+Since clamped BMs fix the assignment of the visible binary variables, these nodes are removed from the underlying graph and contribute as constant coefficients to the associated energy.
+Therefore the formula, which we aim to minimize, is given as the energy level of Hopfield networks with constant visible nodes: